Jaqué: Transportation

 Jaqué is within the Darién Gap of the Pan American Highway, and no permanent roads connect it with the rest of Panama.
-The main means of travel are by plane and by boat.
+The main means of transportations are by plane and by boat.
 The town is served by the Jaqué Airport.

 Geography

 Jaqué is on the Pacific coast next to the mouth of the Jaqué River in Darién Province.
 The immediate area around Jaqué is mainly low lying with mangrove swamps and tropical rain forest.
 Further inland are highlands with temperate broadleaf and mixed forests.